 2020 Notice: Effective June 5, 2021 this property will include towels and bed linens on all reservations.
 Therefore, if you make a reservation with an arrival date on or after June 5, 2021 there is no need to add towels and bed linens to your reservation or bring your own.
 We've got you covered.

 Atalaya Towers 1606 is a three-bedroom, two-bath condo at this oceanfront complex located 0.5 miles north of the Garden City Pier.
 This unit features private oceanfront balcony adjacent to the master bedroom and living area, a fully-equipped kitchen complete with microwave and dishwasher, washer, dryer, and central heat and air conditioning.
 Four TVs (42-inch Samsung in living room, cable), DVD player, and Wi-Fi are also available.
 Sleeping accommodations include one king, one queen, and two twin-sized beds.
-Amenities include an enclosed swimming pool (heated in the winter), hot tub, outdoor swimming pool and elevators.
+Amenities include an enclosed swimming pool, hot tub, outdoor swimming pool and elevators.
 Limit two parking passes per unit - one for on-site parking and one for the overflow parking lot only.
 One car-sized trailer is permitted if parked across the street from complex in the overflow parking lot and will be counted as one of the two parking passes.
 Ask for the internet password when picking up pool & parking passes.
 No telephone.
 No trailers.
 No golf carts allowed.
 No smoking.
 No pets.
 Check-out maid service included.
 Linens not included.
 Complete linen and bath package available for $120, sheets and pillowcases only available for $60.
 Maximum occupancy: 6

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
 Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.